 Practising mindfulness – living mindfully – means cultivating this quality: living more clearly, compassionately, and wisely.
 Mindfulness skills create more choice in your life through developing awareness of your present-moment body sensations, emotions and thoughts.
 In offering courses, classes and other events in and around Exeter we aim to help you practise and deepen mindfulness, to connect more strongly with your own inner resources for healing, coping, growing and taking charge of your life in new ways.

 Mark Bowden (BA, PGCE) began teaching meditation and yoga in the early 1980s and is a former Director of Bristol Buddhist Centre.
-Following further training in Mindfulness with Exeter University, the Centre for Mindfulness at the University of Bangor and the Breathworks organization in Manchester, Mark has been teaching mindfulness courses and events since 2007.
+With further training in Mindfulness with Exeter University, the Centre for Mindfulness at the University of Bangor and the Breathworks organization in Manchester, Mark has been teaching mindfulness courses and events since 2007.
 He also supervises mindfulness teachers and has contributed to research programmes on mindfulness at Bristol and Southampton Universities.
-Mark follows the Good Practice Guidelines agreed by the UK Network for Mindfulness-Based Teacher Trainers.
+Mark is an Associate of Mindfulness Network and follows the Good Practice Guidelines agreed by the UK Network for Mindfulness-Based Teacher Trainers.

 Call Mark on 01392 439715 (Exeter) or e-mail firstname.lastname@example.org